 Bethany Gracia - Project Manager / Landscape Designer / Graphics

 A landscape designer and New England gardener, Bethany applies her Art/Architecture degree from Smith College to eco-sensitive landscape designs.
 She extends her sense of design to website development, photo selection and layout of JMMDS books including the Landscaping Ideas That Work series, and the Home Outside mobile/desktop app graphic illustration and app development management.

 Samantha Anderson - Project Manager / Landscape Designer

 Samantha works as a project manager on residential and institutional projects.
-With a background in the arts and well as science, Samantha brings both creativity and technical expertise to her landscape design projects.
+With a background in the arts as well as science, Samantha brings both creativity and technical expertise to her landscape design projects.
 Samantha holds an MLA from the University of Massachusetts, Amherst, as well as a certificate in Advanced Permaculture design.

-Jennifer Silver - Marketing & Communications Manager
+Jennifer Silver - Communications Manager

 Jennifer has a degree in English from Dartmouth College and has held a variety of teaching, writing, and editing positions.
 She loves gardens and permaculture.
 The only JMMDS employee not qualified to design landscapes, she tries to look after everything else.